 Accommodations

-- Read about the best hotels in Trinidad.
+Read more about the best hotels in Trinidad.

 Special Events

-Sep – Trindiefest – Independent film festival held every September in downtown Trinidad.
+Sep – Trindiefest – An independent film festival is held every September in downtown Trinidad.

 Activities near Trinidad